 The City of Heidelberg

-At the beginning of the 19th century, the writers and painters who were drawn to Heidelberg to marvel at this remarkable combination of natural scenery and historical architecture helped to launch the German Romantic Movement.
+At the beginning of the 19th century, the writers and painters who were drawn to Heidelberg to marvel at this remarkable combination of natural scenery and historical architecture helped launch the German Romantic Movement.

-Today, Heidelberg is also known for its sidewalk cafés and student pubs and for the friendly, relaxed approach to life of the typical Heidelberger.
-The castle courtyard is used in the spring and summer for outdoor concerts and opera productions.
+Modern Heidelberg continues to attract many visitors and is known for its sidewalk cafés and student pubs and for the friendly, relaxed approach to life of the typical Heidelberger.
+During the summer, the castle courtyard is used for outdoor concerts and opera productions.
 Ship tours leave regularly to explore the castles along the Neckar valley.
-There is a re-creation of the burning and destruction of the castle three times each summer.
-During early December, the Universitätsplatz and Marktplatz are host to the colorful Weihnachtsmarkt.
-More than ten museums and several theaters and concert halls attest to the vibrant cultural life of the city.
+There is a re-creation of the burning and destruction of the castle three times each summer along with fireworks.
+In December, both the squares in the old town and the castle gardens are host to the colorful Weihnachtsmarkt.
+Museums, theaters, jazz clubs, poetry slams, and sporting events all attest to the vibrant cultural life of the city.